openjs-foundation/cross-project-council/PROPOSAL_PROCESS.md

 For incubating proposals a README.md is sufficient, for later stages please include the appropriate supporting documents as well.

-The proposal will be evaluated at bootstrap committee meetings and stage changes will occur at those times.

 ## Incubating Proposal

 An initial PR is created to incubate/refine a proposal until it is ready to be approved adopted.
 Before landing it needs to have